hubin111/Robust-SR-against-Adversarial-Attacks/README.md

 Dr. Haofeng Li is recruiting students that want to pursue PhD/Master degrees in CUHK(SZ).
 Please check https://haofengli.net

 This repository is an official PyTorch implementation of the paper **"Robust Real-World Image Super-Resolution against Adversarial Attacks"** from **ACM MM 2021**.
+If you have any problems about the code, please contact yuejt@mail2.sysu.edu.cn

 We provide the training and testing codes, pre-trained models.
 You can train your model from scratch, or use the pre-trained model.